reinteractive-open/installfest_guides/source/guides/installfest41/understanding_migrations.md

 having to know all the in-depth implementation details ahead of time.

-Open `spec/features/managing_posts_spec.rb` and add the following scenario to the 'with an existing blog post` context.
+Open `spec/features/managing_posts_spec.rb` and add the following scenario to the `with an existing blog post` context.

 ```ruby
 scenario 'Publishing an existing blog' do